marcodb26/TabMania/README-DEV.md

 the "single source of truth" is `src/templates/sources-env.sh`.
 Edit that file, then apply the changes by running `npm run build-dev` from the top folder of the project.

+# Adding third party libraries
+All 3rd party libraries need to first be installed with `npm install`, then imported in the project by editing `build/build-dev.sh` and `build/build-dist.sh` to copy the files needed into the source and dist trees.
+The import logic for all 3rd party code should copy all relevant files in `src/lib/npm` and in `dist/lib`.
+Then `src/templates/popup.html.ejs` needs to be updated to make sure these 3rd party files are loaded (unless you want them to get built into `dist/popup.js`).

 # Release process
 * Delete /dist